MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitCore/ResourceCatalog.md

 ---
-title: ResourceCatalog - Common Data Model | Microsoft Docs
+title: ResourceCatalog in nonProfitCore - Common Data Model | Microsoft Docs
 description: Catalog that contains beneficiaries that are not contacts/accounts.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Resource Catalog
+# Resource Catalog in nonProfitCore

 Catalog that contains beneficiaries that are not contacts/accounts.